moode-player/docs/setup_guide.md

 # 2. Creating the boot SD Card

 Before you can access Moode a pre-built image must be written to a micro SD Card using the official Raspberry Pi Imager.
 Download links for the Imager and Moode pre-built images are available on the Downloads page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the Media Player OS section of the Imager.
-Refer to this [Tutorial](#N-imager-tutorial) for step by step instructions.
+Refer to the included [Tutorial](#4-imager-tutorial) for step by step instructions.

 Note: For improved security pre-built images do not contain a default logon userid, WiFi SSID or Hotspot password and Secure Shell (SSH) access is disabled by default.
 These are setup using the Imager.

 # 3. After Startup

-After Moode starts up and you access it in your Web Browser you can configure your audio device, add music files to the Library and make use of several  features that enhance the usability and function of Moode.
+After Moode starts up and you access it in your Web Browser you can configure your audio device, add music files to the Library and make use of features that enhance the usability and function of Moode.

 ## 3.1.
 Audio Device

 ## 3.2.
 Music Files

 ## 3.3.
-Networking
+Hotspot

 Moode provides a WiFi Hotspot on the 2.4 GHz WiFi band.
 Refer to the default settings below.